coderabbitai/coderabbit-docs/docs/faq.md

 researching and testing upcoming LLMs to ensure we're offering the most precise reviews possible.

+#### How does CodeRabbit compare to other AI code generators?

+Code reviews remain essential, whether the code is written by a human or a bot.
+This is mainly because the perspective of the reviewer differs from that of the code generator, whether human or machine.
+This distinction is precisely why human peer reviews have been effective for so long.
+While AI-powered code-generation tools like GitHub Copilot hold immense potential, it's important to recognize that these generators are still in their early stages and may not be equipped to auto-generate meaningful code for moderately complex applications.

+#### How is CodeRabbit different from other code review tools?

+Traditional code review tools excel in linting and static analysis, but they fall short in providing context-aware, conversational feedback with actionable suggestions for changes that can be directly committed.
+On the other hand, **CodeRabbit** leverages AI to understand the intent behind the code changes and provide human-like feedback for applying the best practices.

 ### Subscription

 #### Can a CodeRabbit subscription be used across multiple organizations?